Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: Conclusions and Future Work

 The second contribution of our paper, Theorem~\ref{thm:rew}, showed a correspondence between string diagrams rewriting modulo commutative monoid structure and a certain variant of DPO hypergraph rewriting.
 In order to ensure soundness and completeness, we introduced a suitable restriction of DPO rewriting, called \emph{weakly convex} to echo the convex rewriting characterising string diagrams in a symmetric monoidal category~\cite{pt2}.
-A subtlety in this result was identifying a notion of boundary complement which, even though could not be unique `on-the-nose' as the one considered in the more restrictive convex rewriting, it was sufficiently well-behaved for the purpose of showing the correspondence with string diagram rewriting.
+A subtlety of this result was identifying a suitably weak notion of boundary complement.
+Even though weak boundary complements are not unique `on-the-nose' as the boundary complements considered in the more restrictive setting of convex rewriting, they are sufficiently well-behaved for the purpose of establishing the correspondence with string diagram rewriting.

-Going forward, we believe our approach could be extended to coloured props in a rather straightforward way, following the analogous developments in~\cite{Zanasi17,pt2}.
-Other interesting directions to pursue are the study of confluence~\cite{pt3} and the characterisations of notions of rewriting modulo structures intermediate between commutative monoid and Frobenius algebra --- comparison with the very recent work on rewriting in traced comonoid structure~\cite{GhicaKaye23} seems particularly promising in this regard.
-In terms of case studies, as mentioned in the introduction, our work paves the way for studying rewriting of theories which do not host a Frobenius structure, but at the same time include commutative (co)monoid equations, which would immediately lead to non-termination if taken as rewrite rules.
-Categories of matrix-like structures, based on Hopf algebras which would become degenerate if added Frobenius equations (see \emph{eg.}~\cite{Zanasi15} for an overview), seem a particularly fitting candidate for investigation.
+Going forward, other interesting directions to pursue are the study of confluence as in~\cite{pt3}, now in the presence of commutative (co)monoids.
+We are also interested in characterising notions of rewriting modulo structures intermediate between commutative monoid and Frobenius algebra---comparison with the very recent work on rewriting in traced comonoid structure~\cite{GhicaKaye23} seems particularly promising in this regard.
+In terms of case studies, as mentioned in the introduction, our work paves the way for the study of rewriting for theories which do not host a Frobenius structure, yet include commutative (co)monoids.
+Crucially, the equations of commutative (co)monoids immediately lead to non-terminating rewrite systems if taken naively as rewrite rules.
+Categories of matrix-like structures, based on bialgebra or Hopf algebras, well-known to be incompatible with the axioms of Frobenius algebras (see \emph{eg.}~\cite{Zanasi15} for an overview), would seem to be a particularly fitting candidate for further investigation.